-After you let us know what type of database or a data file you have, we supply you with a script which takes the pieces of data mentioned above, converts them into HTTPS requests and sends them to our system.
+After you let us know what type of database or a data file you have, we supply you with a script that takes the pieces of data mentioned above, converts them into HTTPS requests, and sends them to our system.
 The system processes the data and displays it on your screen.

 If you have an IT team with programming experience, they could set up the script on their own based on the examples our support team provides.

 A hardware-free solution is a quick and convenient way to use our system.
 However, keep in mind, the quality of data on the screen will be only as good as the quality of data in your database.

 Some production equipment today have components that allow you to configure it to send data as HTTPS requests, which means that you don’t need our script to convert data into HTTPS requests.

 Examples from Our Customers